spuckhafte/Criya.js/README.md

   6. Conditional Mounting

 # DOCS
-You can read [this](https://spuckjs.netlify.app/gettingstarted/) to get an idea of getting started, these are spuckjs (an old project of mine) docs but both the libraries are very similar.<br>
+You can read [this](https://spuckjs.netlify.app/gettingstarted/) to get an idea of getting started, these are spuckjs (an old project of mine) docs but this specific link pretty much works for Criya too.<br>
 For typescript projects, you'll be using a build tool and [Vite](https://www.npmjs.com/package/vite) is recomended.

 ### Initializing: